Responding Effectively To Upset and Complaining Patients or Family

 For the purpose of this session the Triune Brain model will be used to understand how we think and feel as well as what drives our most primal drives.

-Paul McLean, a renowned Neuropsychologist from the 1960’s devised a brain model that made the most complex structure in the known universe a little easier to understand for us mere mortal non brain- expert people.
+Paul McLean, a renowned Neuropsychologist from the 1960’ came up with a brain model that made the most complex structure in the known universe a little easier to understand for us mere mortal non brain- expert people.
 It postulates that, by means of evolution, our brain has evolved a number of layers across millions of years.
 Starting with the primitive survival or reptilian brain the brain evolved a more complex layer common to mammals to the final evolution of the human thinking brain which is only present in our species.

 Watch this youtube clip which explains this in a little more detail.